MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

 1. On **Add servers to the cluster** page, enter your domain account username *<domain/user>* and password, then click **Next**.
 This account must be a member of the local Administrators group on each server.
 1. Enter the fully-qualified domain name (FQDN) of the first server and click **Add**.
 1. Repeat Step 3 for each server that will be part of the cluster.
 When finished, click **Next**.
-1. On the **Join the servers to a domain​** page, if applicable, specify the domain and an account that can join servers to the domain.
+1. If needed, on the **Join the servers to a domain​** page, specify the domain and an account that can join servers to the domain.
 Then optionally rename the servers and click **Next**.
 1. Click **Install Features**.
 When finished, click **Next**.

 > [!NOTE]
 > The wizard will install the following required features for you:

 > - BitLocker
 > - Data Center Bridging (for RoCEv2 network adapters)
 > - Failover Clustering